Further Phased Expansion of Onsite Workforce at the National Personnel Records Center (NPRC) is Underway

 Is NPRC responding to any other requests?

-Yes, NPRC staff working remotely have begun servicing requests in which digital records are available.
+Yes, staff working on-site have expanded the scope of the requests they are servicing to include other benefit-related requests including those involving the VA Home Loan program.
+In addition, NPRC staff working remotely are servicing requests in which digital records are available.
 Digital records are normally available in instances where veterans separated from the military after 2002.
+NPRC staff working on-site are also digitizing separation documents to make them available for servicing by staff working remotely.
 If the records you requested are available electronically, NPRC may respond to your request via email.
 It is therefore important that your request include a valid, legible email address.
 NPRC staff working remotely cannot print and mail paper documents.
 They can respond only in instances where digital records are available and the requester provides a valid, legible email address to which it can reply.

 Is NPRC responding to requests from the VA?